NourAddinKhalil/AntiSpy/README.md

 - **Notification Permission**: For showing sensor access and foreground notifications.
 - **Battery Optimization Exemption**: Ensures the service is not killed in the background.

+## Important Behavior

+- **Independent Toggles:** The app provides two independent toggles: one for the Accessibility Service (reflects system state, opens system settings) and one for Enable Tracking (controls app logic and notifications).
+These toggles do not sync or conflict with each other.
+- **Sticky Notification:** The persistent notification is removed immediately when tracking is disabled, regardless of the accessibility service state.
+- **No Location Access:** The app never requests or uses your actual location; it only detects when GPS hardware is active.

+## Troubleshooting

+- If the overlay dot or notifications do not appear/disappear as expected, ensure all permissions are granted and battery optimization is disabled for AntiSpy.

 ## How It Works

 1. User enables tracking and grants permissions.